jtb324/DRIVE_beta_rc1/README.md

 ### Important Notes

 An important note for the singleVariantAnalysis, the multiVariantAnalysis, and the searchPedigree functions is that these functions accept an argument called reformat.
 This reformat comes from the --format flag.
 If "--flag True" is passed in the CLI, then three files, single_var_list_reformat.csv, multi_var_reformated.csv, and ind_in_ped-reformat.csv, are formed.
 These three files are easier for non-python programs to deal with.

-_The multi_var_reformated.csv still needs to be adjusted a bit more to make the file easier for other programs._